fastlane/docs/docs/best-practices/continuous-integration.md

 ## Two-step or Two-factor auth

-### Separate Apple ID for CI
+Fastlane fully support 2 step verification and 2 Factor Authentication for logging in to your Apple ID and Apple Developer account.

 The easiest way to get _fastlane_ running on a CI system is to create a separate Apple ID that doesn't have 2-factor auth enabled, with a long, randomly generated password.
 Additionally make sure the newly created Apple account has limited access to only the apps and resources it needs.

-There are multiple reasons on why this approach is much easier:

-- An Apple ID session is only valid for a certain region, meaning if your CI system is in a different region than your local machine, you'll run into issues
-- An Apple ID session is only valid for up to a month, meaning you'll have to generate a new session every month.
-Usually you'd only know about it when your build starts failing

-There is nothing _fastlane_ can do better in that regard, as these are technical limitations on how App Store Connect sessions are handled.

 Creating a separate Apple ID allows you to limit the permission scope, have a randomly generated password, and will make it much easier for you to set up CI using _fastlane_.

 ### Security code and session

-When your Apple account has 2-factor or 2-step auth enabled, you'll be asked to verify your identity by entering a security code.
+When your Apple account has 2 Factor Authentication (or 2 step verification) enabled, you will be asked to verify your identity by entering a security code.
 If you already have a trusted device configured for your account, then the code will appear on the device.
 If you don't have any devices configured, but have trusted a phone number, then the code will be sent to your phone.
 The resulting session will be stored in `~/.fastlane/spaceship/[email]/cookie`.
-Again, the session should be valid for about one month, however there is no way to test this without actually waiting for over a month.
+The session should be valid for about one month, however there is no way to test this without actually waiting for over a month.

 ### Use of application specific passwords and `spaceauth`

-Before going through this guide, make sure to read the section above.
+When you can not enter this token, as on a Continuous Integration system, you have to use other ways to log in:

+#### Application specific passwords

 If you want to upload builds to TestFlight / App Store Connect from your CI machine, you need to generate an application specific password: